dmulholl/args/readme.md

 # Janus

-Janus is a C library for parsing command line arguments.
+A C library for parsing command line arguments.

 #### Features